dof-dss/architecture-docs/README.md

 # Technical Documentation

-This project uses the [Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build technical documentation using a GOV.UK style.
+This project uses the [Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build technical documentation using a DSS (GOV.UK modified) style.

 You’re welcome to use the template even if your service isn’t considered part of GOV.UK, but your site or service must not: